joglr/klods/README.md

 # Klods

-Klods is a game where you have to think ahead.
-At each level random bricks appear, now stackle them up to get full lines either up/down or to the side to get points.
+Klods is a tetris-like game where you have to think ahead.
+Random puzzle pieces appear, and it is your job to fit them together, to clear rows and columns.
+Each tile cleared gives a point!

-## Screenshots

 ![App Screenshot](https://screenshot.launchbrightly.com/klods/klods/desktop/dark/game.png)